SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 # Level 1 Heading

-In this exercise, you will...
+In this exercise, you will upload datasets, proflie the data, create a relationship with data and a glossary term (UPDATE add more)

 ## Level 2 Heading

-After completing these steps you will have....
+After completing these steps you will have logged into SAP Data Intellegence

-1. Click here.
+1. Open Chrome and go to (UPDATE add URL)
 <br>![](/exercises/ex0/images/00_00_0010.png)

 2. Insert this code.